dennisdebel/pi_dj/README.md

 The mapping provided is particular to my controller and contains many bugs but it sorta works for me.
 I mainly used the midi learn wizard on the original LateNight skin to map my buttons and sliders.
 The jog wheels are scripted in javascript based on the mapping for the iDJ iCON found [here](https://github.com/kfigiela/Mixxx-iCON-iDJ).

 ### Bugs

+ * Mixxx 'loses focus' on auto run, this prevents you from scrolling trough the Mixxx library using a rotary encoder.
+Not sure of this is my mapping, mixxx or i3...

  * You want to plug in your controller before starting Mixxx, otherwise Mixx will just hang/crash